-Stabilisation technologies provide increased resilience for flexible pavements in high-exposure (traffic, environment and/or climate) situations, as compared to unbound granular materials, at a fraction of the cost of full-depth asphalt, 25% and 60% for PM-CMB and I-FBS, respectively.
+Stabilisation technologies provide increased resilience for flexible pavements in high-exposure (traffic, environment and/or climate) environments, as compared to unbound granular materials, at a fraction of the cost of full-depth asphalt, 25% and 60% for PM-CMB and I-FBS, respectively.
 Increased utilisation of these technologies, in accordance with best practice, can result in significant reductions in both construction and maintenance expenditure.
-An economic analysis has shown that utilising a cement modified base can lead to savings of \$50-\$130 per m2 when compared to a similar standard hot-mix asphalt base layer, which translates to savings of up to \$1 million per kilometre treated.
-Replacing just 10% of new full-depth asphalt pavements with high performance stabilised granular pavements would result in \$5.4 million in savings per year.
-Review of the wet/dry strength variation testing limits Around 70% of the Queensland statecontrolled road network is composed of unbound granular layers with a thin bituminous surfacing.
+An economic analysis has shown that utilising a cement modified base can lead to savings of \$50-\$130 per m when compared to a similar standard hot-mix asphalt base layer, which translates to savings of up to \$1 million per kilometre treated.
+Replacing just 10% of new full-depth asphalt pavements with high performance stabilised granular pavements would result in \$5.4 million in savings per year. best practices for mixture proportioning, structural design and construction of stabilised pavement layers.
+Plant-mix cementitious modified base (PM-CMB) and in situ foam bitumen stabilised (I-FBS) base were the focus of the 2013-2015 program cycle.
+However, all of the pavement stabilisation technologies commonly utilised in Queensland will be examined in future research efforts.
+The majority of the PM-CMB and I-FBS pavements along the state-controlled road network are in good to excellent condition, including several that have exceeded the original service life estimates.
+Testing of a small proportion (approx. 10%) of the network indicated that many pavements have significant (> 106 ESA) structural capacity remaining.
+Queensland practices for mixture proportioning and construction generally align with international best practice.
+However, significant Review of the wet/dry strength variation testing limits Around 70% of the Queensland statecontrolled road network is composed of unbound granular layers with a thin bituminous surfacing.
 In-service deterioration (lack of durability) is one of the leading causes of premature failure for these pavement types.
 Resistance to mechanical degradation is determined in Queensland by measuring the wet/ dry strength variation.
 However, it has been proposed that the current specification limits may be too restrictive.
 The objective of the project was to evaluate the appropriateness of the wet/dry strength variation test and the current technical specification limits for identifying coarse aggregates that may be susceptible to in-service deterioration.
 The specification limits in Queensland were found to be the most stringent in Australia, but equivalent to some international requirements, such as in South Africa.
-Limitations of wet/dry strength variation include low repeatability and reproducibility, as well as poor replication of in-service loading conditions.
-A suite of alternative durability assessment methods was examined using basaltic unbound pavement materials representative of the range of products currently available in Queensland.
-Based on the limited testing carried out as part of this investigation, micro-Deval abrasion was observed to provide better simulation of in-service loading conditions, assessment of both fine and coarse aggregates, increased repeatability and reproducibility and significantly improved laboratory efficiency.
+Limitations of wet/ dry strength variation include low repeatability and reproducibility, as well as poor replication of in-service loading conditions.
+A suite of alternative durability assessment methods were examined using basaltic unbound pavement materials representative of the range of products currently available in Queensland.
+Based upon the limited testing carried out as part of this investigation, micro-Deval abrasion was observed to provide better simulation of in-service loading conditions, assessment of both fine and coarse aggregates, increased repeatability and reproducibility and significantly improved laboratory efficiency.
 Further testing is required on the range of mineralogy and quality standard of aggregate products currently available in Queensland to refine the testing methods (TMR Q229A/B) and establish reliable criteria limits.